zfergus/in-timestep-remeshing-data/README.md

 # In-Timestep Remeshing for Contacting Elastodynamics

-A repository of the data and script used in our work, "In-Timestep Remeshing for Contacting Elastodynamics" [Ferguson et al. 2022].
+A repository of the data and script used in our work, ["In-Timestep Remeshing for Contacting Elastodynamics" [Ferguson et al. 2022]](https://zferg.us/research/in-timestep-remeshing/).

 The scripts are input files for [PolyFEM](https://polyfem.github.io).